 Category

-Heat safety may not have a formal OSHA standard yet, but there are still extensive requirements for how you need to protect your employees.
+But while we wait for the official version to pass, there are still extensive requirements for how you need to protect your employees.
 Learn all about how to stay heat-safe and OSHA-compliant.

 Paul Yura, Warning Coordination Meteorologist at the National Weather Service, talked with us on The Employee Safety Podcast all about extreme heat.
 “What we’re seeing [looking into the future of extreme heat] is what we’re going to get, if not worse, because of climate change,” he told us.
 “Businesses have to get ahead of this right now because it’s not going to reverse itself any time soon.”